Visual Studio Pro Subscription 2019 (with MSDN full 2-years) 2019/2021 Online

 During the subscription activation process you will be asked to enter the name, e-mail address, and the Subscriber ID provided by Microsoft when the subscription was created.
 Make sure to enter this information exactly as it was provided to you in the e-mail from Microsoft, even if there are typos or your first and last names are reversed (which sometimes happens with Volume Licensing customers whose company administrator makes a mistake when assigning the subscription).

-Your Subscriber ID Online Activation will be provided from MSDN on your Welcome email.
+Your Subscriber ID Online Activation will be provided to Sign-in from MSDN on your Welcome email.